William Egbert: Lieutenant Governor of Alberta

-Egbert was appointed the Lieutenant Governor of Alberta on October 20, 1925, by Governor General Julian Byng, 1st Viscount Byng of Vimy on advice of William Lyon Mackenzie King.
-He was sworn in on October 29 of the same year, in a simple ceremony in Calgary, the only swearing-in ceremony of a Lieutenant Governor that has not taken place in the capital city, Edmonton.
+Egbert was appointed the Lieutenant Governor of Alberta on October 20, 1925, by Governor General Julian Byng, 1st Viscount Byng of Vimy, on advice of William Lyon Mackenzie King.
+He was sworn in on October 29 in a simple ceremony in Calgary, the only swearing-in of a lieutenant governor that has not taken place in the capital city, Edmonton.
 During his tenure as lieutenant governor, Egbert and his family resided at Government House, and visited many areas of the province, remarking that Alberta "was one of the greatest places to live."

-As Lieutenant Governor, Egbert attended many functions, such as the Annual Convention of the Union of Alberta Municipalities and the welcoming ceremony of the new Anglican Bishop of the Diocese of Calgary.
+As Lieutenant Governor, Egbert attended many functions, such as the Annual Convention of the Union of Alberta Municipalities and the welcoming ceremony of the new bishop of the Anglican Diocese of Calgary.
 He also gave speeches at events, such as the 100th anniversary of Father Albert Lacombe's birth and a speech at the Alberta Legislature Building as a member of National Committee for the Celebration of the Diamond Jubilee of Confederation that commemorated the importance and the achievements of the Fathers of Confederation.

-Egbert and his family participated in events held to celebrate the 1927 visit of Edward, Prince of Wales, and Prince George, Duke of Kent to Alberta.
+Egbert and his family participated in events held to celebrate the 1927 visit of Edward, Prince of Wales, and Prince George, Duke of Kent, to Alberta.
 The following year, Egbert helped open the Canadian National Railway station in Edmonton.
 The same year saw the completion of the all-Canadian telephone service, which had connections between Edmonton, Calgary, Vancouver and Victoria.
 Among events held to celebrate this completion, Egbert participated in a telephone conversation with Lieutenant Governor of British Columbia Robert Randolph Bruce from Edmonton to Victoria.
 Despite a hectic schedule, Egbert took an interest in the University of Alberta, often entertaining groups of students (among whom he was popular), attending university events and hosting debate sessions.
 His term as lieutenant governor was extended in October 1930, and he served until his successor, William L. Walsh was sworn in on May 5, 1931.